-Whether it is on a weekday or at the weekend, this city offers many activities and events which makes it attractive year around.
-Even in a rainy day or in the snowy winter, people can have many indoor activities to do.
+Whether it is on a weekday or at the weekend, this city offers many activities and events which make it attractive year around.
+Even on a rainy day or in the snowy winter, people can have many indoor activities to do.
 Outdoor activity lovers will certainly find many things to do in Frankfurt either.
-And, Frankfurt is definitely a destination for families with kids.
+And, Frankfurt is a destination for families with kids.
 The locals can have many things to do in Frankfurt in their leisure time.

 Things to do in Frankfurt

 The following is a list of things to do in Frankfurt from a local point of view.
-Some of them are family-friendly activities, while others are suitable for all kind of weather.
+Some of them are family-friendly activities, while others are suitable for all kinds of weather.

 - Learn and play in the water park (Wasserpark)

 - A walk at Schwanheimer Düne

 - Enjoy the magnificent view of the metropolis from Lohrpark

 - Eat at the famous Braun Fish Restaurant

 - Have fun in the indoor science museum Experiminta